-Estimated Capital Cost: \$132,904,930 Estimated Maintenance Cost for 30 years: \$48,224 Estimated Five-Year Review Costs for 30 years: \$201,560
+Estimated Capital Cost: \$72,324,190

+Estimated Maintenance Cost for 30 years: \$48,224 Estimated Five-Year Review Costs for 30 years: \$201,560

-It was anticipated that surface and subsurface removal of MEC under this alternative would reduce exposure to hazards to a low likelihood of a potential MEC encounter.
-Exposure to remaining MEC hazards will be reduced by the dissemination of educational pamphlets and posting warning signs.
+It is anticipated that surface and subsurface removal of MEC under this alternative would reduce exposure to hazards to a minimal likelihood of a potential MEC encounter.
+Exposure to remaining MEC hazards will be reduced by the dissemination of educational pamphlets.